Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In an employment context, the UAE labour court has exclusive jurisdiction for hearing and determining disputes.
 The mechanisms of arbitration and dispute resolution are unavailable as a means of redress in labour disputes.

-The first step in resolving a labour-specific complaint is the mandatory process of informal mediation through the Ministry of Labour or the applicable free zone authority’s labour department.
+The first step in resolving a labour-specific complaint is the mandatory process of informal mediation through the Ministry of Human Resources and Emiratisation or the applicable free zone authority’s labour department.
 In the event that the parties are unable to resolve the dispute amicably at this stage, it will be escalated to the labour court for adjudication, on the ministry’s referral.

 How can employers make changes to existing employment agreements?

 Employee consent is required before any change to the key terms and conditions of an employment contract can be effected.
 This should be in writing.
 The Labour Law permits an employee to terminate the employment relationship immediately without notice in the event that the employer breaches its contractual or legal obligations towards the employee.

 In case of companies falling under the remit of the Ministry of Human Resources and Emiratisation or free zone authorities, changes to core contractual terms – such as remuneration package details – will likely necessitate formal amendments to the employment agreements registered with the ministry or applicable labour authority, which may, depending on the circumstances, also necessitate formal execution before or in front of the ministry or applicable free zone authority.

 Employers and employees cannot opt out of the minimum requirements mandated by the Labour Law.

 Is a distinction drawn between local and foreign workers?